PowerShell/SecretManagement/help/Set-SecretInfo.md

 PS C:\> Get-SecretInfo -Name Secret3 | Set-SecretInfo -Metadata @{ Created = (Get-Date) }
 ```

-This example pipes a SecretInformation object to the `Set-SecretInfo` command and adds metadata to the associated secret.
+This example pipes a SecretInformation object to the 'Set-SecretInfo' command and adds metadata to the associated secret.

 ## PARAMETERS